gantgarrett/100-days-of-code/log.md

 **Today's Progress:** I wrote the assigned Java programs for my Java programming class with ease.
 What would programmers do without the Google?

 **Thoughts:** It's so rewarding finishing a working program.
 Even though they are small programs, I'm going to induldge in every W I earn!

+### Day 76: Septmeber 27th, 2018

+**Today;s Progress:** My scripting class is going great so far.
+It's kind of like a jigsaw puzzle and trouble shooting is fun yet frustrating but it feels soooo good once you figure out the problem.
+It gives me so much satisfaction like no other.
+I also had a good day teaching C++.
+Teaching coding also brings me such satisfaction.

+**Thoughts:** I have learned so much over this journey.
+It's excruatiatingly fantastic.
+I have so much more to learn too!

+### Day 77: September 28th, 2018

+**Today's Progress:** Dabbled with WireShark because my net working class has me curious.
+I'm currently sitting in a coffee shop wiresharking lol.
+I don't know how to make sense of the data though.
+I will look more into it.
+I should be studying but I was like nah Wireshark.

+**Thoughts:** I need to understand these concepts so I can be more secure and learn how t fight off attackers.
+It's super d dupper fun.